 With a THC content of less than 1%, it’s hard to imagine this strain being able to get anyone high.
 Since Charlotte’s Web was crossbred with hemp, a form of cannabis known for its versatile use in the creation of textiles and fabrics and its non-existent THC level, Charlotte’s Web is closer to its non-psychoactive hemp cousin than intoxicating THC dominant weed.

 CBD has been found to be effective in alleviating the symptoms of anxiety.
 With a CBD level of around 12%-13%, Charlotte’s Web is extremely effective in alleviating anxiety.
-Conversely, THC has been found to make symptoms of anxiety worse as the psychoactive substance induces feelings of paranoia and unease to inexperienced and novice users.
+Conversely, THC has been found to make symptoms of anxiety worse as the psychoactive substance induces feelings of paranoia in inexperienced and novice users.

 Additionally, many THC dominant strains feature either CBD levels of 1%- 2% or none at all.